apersons4/RNAseq_pipeline/README.md

 # 🧬 RNAseq Pipeline for C. elegans Stress Response

 ## 📌 Overview
-This project analyzes RNAseq data from _C. elegans_ to identify differential gene expression after **S. gordoni** infection.
+This project analyzes RNAseq data from _C. elegans_ to identify differential gene expression but not the data.
 It includes transcript quantification, differential expression analysis, and visualization.

 ---